 This is a well-established IP-NNI principle that should be considered when evaluating mechanisms.

 Should support extension to full international deployment.
 ATIS-1000074 did not consider international deployment for valid reasons, but today it is clear that full international interoperability will be critical for success of any mechanism for non-IP traffic.

+Should support passport types and extensions.

 Non-IP Scenarios